withcatai/catai/README.md

 You can use the model with [node-llama-cpp@beta](https://github.com/withcatai/node-llama-cpp/pull/105)

-CatAI enables you to easily manage the models and chat with them.
+Catai enables you to easily manage the models and chat with them.

 ```ts
 import {downloadModel, getModelPath, initCatAILlama, LlamaChatSession} from 'catai';